KxSystems/docs-v1/docs/ml/nlp.md

 returns the document’s indexes, grouped into clusters.

-The example below partitions _Moby Dick_ into 15 clusters.
-We can see that there is one large cluster present in the book.
+Partition _Moby Dick_ into 15 clusters; we find there is one large cluster present in the book:
 ``` q
 q)clusters:.nlp.cluster.kmeans[corpus;15;30]
 q)count each clusters